Readit News logoReadit News

 tmerr commented on A curious phenomenon called 'Etak' maphappenings.com/2024/04... · Posted by u/MBCook

-gizmo · a year ago
+gizmo · 2 years ago

 One the one hand this is a cool story about real technology pioneers.
 On the other hand, this is a story about people building technology that was so ahead of its time that it had no chance of turning into a good product.
 Too expensive, too unreliable, too complicated.